 I am a bookworm, although now it is getting increasingly difficult for me to find time to read as I have a toddler at home to take care of as well.
 Usually I read when riding the subway.
 That is why I almost always carry a book in my purse.

 My favourite author of all time is the French writer Marguerite Duras.
 I have read almost all of her books and each of them speaks to my heart and lets my soul sing and weep.
 She was able to write about her life in such a poetic and at the same time brutally honest way that I consider her to be one of the bravest writers in history.

 To be honest, I love reading the classics – Maxim Gorky, Dostoyevsky, Victor Hugo, Alexandre Dumas, Vladimir Nabokov…

 I prefer reading actual books, but I can definitely see the advantage of reading on an e-book reader.
-My fiancé gave me one as a Christmas present and it is really amazing how many books can fit in one of these devices.
+I was given one as a Christmas present and it is really amazing how many books can fit in one of these devices.
 However, nothing tops the smell of old books or the ability to make notes on the pages or underline some lines that I find particularly beautiful.

 Is “At The Blue Hour” available to purchase worldwide?

 If you could visit any place in the world to give you inspiration for your next book, where would you go and why?

 I have already visited almost all the places that I will mention or have already mentioned in my books.
 However, I have been obsessed to travel to the Congolese jungle since I have read Joseph Conrad’s “Heart of Darkness”.
 I think this is one of the few places on earth that harbours exciting secrets in many senses.
 Although I am not planning to write about Congo (maybe in the future?), I am still certain that this travel experience would give me writing inspiration for decades.

 Personal now – what outfits and shoes would you normally be found wearing?